nukebloodaxe/libsgd/libsgd/docs/source/material.rst

 To create an 'empty' PBR material use :any:`sgd_CreatePBRMaterial`.
 Once created, it is up to you to assign textures, colors and floats to the material using :any:`sgd_SetMaterialTexture`, :any:`sgd_SetMaterialColor` and :any:`sgd_SetMaterialFloat`.

 To load a PBR material from an image file file use :any:`sgd_LoadPBRMaterial`.
 This is a simple helper function that loads a 2d texture using :any:`sgd_Load2DTexture` and assigns it to the "albedo" texture property of a new PBR material.
-If you require more control than this, ie: you want to specify texture format or texture flags, you will have to create a material as above and assign textures manually.
+If you require more control than this, eg: you want to specify texture format or texture flags, you will have to create a material as above and assign textures manually.

 The custom material properties for PBR materials are: